popphp/popphp-framework/README.md

 * The Database component has been significantly refactored for v4.
 * The Cache component now supports Redis and Session adapters.
-* The Data compoenent has been deprecated and the CSV functionality has been moved into its own component, `pop-csv`.
+* The Data component has been deprecated and the CSV functionality has been moved into its own component, `pop-csv`.
 * The Session and Cookie classes of the deprecated `pop-web` component have been broken out into their own individual components.
 * The File Component has been deprecated and the upload functionality has been moved to the Http component and the directory functionality has been moved into its own component, `pop-dir`.